TejJeeney/notes-by-jeeney/README.md

-# Welcome to your Lovable project
+# Welcome to my Lovable project

 ## Project info

 **URL**: https://lovable.dev/projects/ebc3a685-0203-4db1-9b1b-79a359e6d7e4

+## What is this Project?
+This project started as a fun experiment, but as i got more and more invested it became a **project** for me:

+The project is a **Note taking app** but is not all.
+##It offers a lot more:

+- Has 12+ fun & exciting AI features to choose from.

 ## How can I edit this code?